A More Powerful Two-Sample Test in High Dimensions using Random Projection

 \subsection{Asymptotic relative efficiency (ARE)}

-Having obtained an asymptotic power function in Theorem~\ref{ThmPower}, we are now in position to provide a detailed comparison with the tests of Chen and Qin~\cite{CQ2010} and Srivastava and Du~\cite{SD2008, Srivastava2009}.
+Having derived an asymptotic power function in Theorem~\ref{ThmPower}, we are now in position to provide a detailed comparison with the tests of CQ~\cite{CQ2010} and SD~\cite{SD2008, Srivastava2009}.
 We denote the asymptotic power function of our level-$\alpha$ random projection-based test (RP) by